marcoklein/kleinprojects-website/src/posts/2023-10-14-stakeholder-mapping.md

   <figcaption>Basic stakeholder map</figcaption>
 </figure>

-Each box denotes a project scope or responsibility.
-Jutta Bern is sponsoring the project, while _Our Project_ relies on the functionality of _Project X_.
-Additionally, _Project Y_ is interested in utilizing our project's features.
+Mary as the CEO is sponsoring the project, while _Our Project_ relies on the functionality of _Project X_ and, _Project Y_ is interested in utilizing our project's features.
+Note that you might want to add profile pictures to recognize people if you bump into them.

+> I usually have different maps for different occasions with different people.
+One time I had to visualize dependencies across companies and thus introduced a company boundary.
+Over time I have also established a fixed set of figures inspired by the [C4 modelling](https://c4model.com/) technique.

 ## Deriving Understanding

-Despite the visualization being a basic sketch, it's still possible to comprehend certain situations and the significance of people involved.

-For instance, what measures should we take to ensure Jutta's continued sponsorship?
-Has she already committed to the project or is more persuasion necessary?
+Your relational stakeholder map can help you understand the decisions and importance of the people involved.
+For example, what action should you take to secure Mary's continued sponsorship?
+This would require a deeper understanding of her goals and interests in your project, which you could derive from the stakeholder map.

-Anton May might not seem like an important person in terms of project scope or governance, but you might have some questions about functionality that your project depends on, and Anton might be the fastest person to answer (instead of going through Bob).

-Mary Cherry may frequently contact you if you neglect to keep them informed about your next project delivery.
-To further define project scope and direction, you can even discuss requirements with them.
+If you were only looking at titles, Thomas might not seem important in terms of project scope or governance, but you might have some questions about functionality that your project depends on, and Thomas might be the quickest person to answer (rather than going through Robert).
+Susan may contact you frequently if you fail to keep her informed of your next project delivery.
+To further define the scope and direction of the project, you could discuss the requirements with them.

-Utilize the map to establish a shared understanding within your project team: who needs to be contacted?
-Who has a relationship with whom?
-Perhaps one of your developers has a strong connection with Anton, while the project manager is familiar with Bob through other project engagements.
+Once you have mapped all the important dependencies, you should share the map with your team, or anyone else who you think will find the map useful in understanding the bigger picture.
+The map allows you to create a shared understanding of your current project dependencies.
+It allows you to create alignment by clarifying relationships with people (who knows whom?).

+The stakeholder map you create is a living document.
+It is a snapshot of one dimension rather than a holistic understanding of the project.
+Use it as a tool to understand dependencies and create alignment.
+You will need to refine and update it as your project environment changes.

+> I usually just create shared stakeholder maps that everyone in the team can access and edit.
+Especially at the beginning of new projects or when there is a big change in scope, the mapping has helped a lot to get a common understanding of the project.

 ## Conclusion

-This article presents a method for stakeholder management that involves gathering relevant individuals and visualizing their dependencies.
-The resulting map can aid internal project team alignment and facilitate comprehension of project decisions and their impact on the immediate environment.
+This article presents a stakeholder management method that involves gathering relevant individuals and visualising their interdependencies.
+The resulting map can aid internal project team alignment and facilitate understanding of project decisions and their impact on the immediate environment.

-This is just one perspective on stakeholder management, but there are various approaches discussed in the [Miro blog](https://miro.com/blog/stakeholder-mapping/) or related topics on [staffeng.com](https://staffeng.com/guides/).
+It represents only one dimension of the overall project setup and requires effort to keep it up to date.
+In addition, there are many other perspectives on stakeholder management, such as approaches discussed in the [Miro blog](https://miro.com/blog/stakeholder-mapping/) or related topics on [staffeng.com](https://staffeng.com/guides/).